The Catch

 It is important to establish the forward body position early in the recovery and keep it as you slide forward on the seat.
-When you are just about finished the slide forward, you should be ready to drop the blade into the water.
+When you are just about finished the slide forward, your blade should be square and you should be ready to drop it into the water.

 • Upper body is angled forward at the hips and is straight from the hips to the top of the head